 Pouring rain, snow, hail, or other precipitation falling from the sky is not going to have any impact on you or the heated clothing’s performance.
 In most cases, heated apparel will work even after being completely soaked, as long as the battery was not in the clothing when your dunking happened.

-It’s well known that some kinds of radiation can cause serious and irreparable damage to a human being.
-And due to the electric element inside, heated clothing might be considered as the carrier of the radiation.
+It’s well known that some kinds of radiation can cause severe and irreparable damage to a human being.
+And due to the electric element inside, heated clothing might be considered the radiation carrier.

 So will there be harmful radiation in it?
 The answer is no.

-To understand it better, the first thing you should know is that not all radiation is malignant.
-For example, the far-infrared heat radiation, which is released by the heated apparel, is not harmful at all and is good for blood circulation.
+To understand it better, you first should know that not all radiation is malignant.
+For example, the far-infrared heat radiation released by the heated apparel is not harmful at all and is good for blood circulation.

 In a word, heated clothing from reputable brands such as Sailwind and Milwaukee are entirely safe.
 Don’t wait to get your first heated clothing before this winter!

-Are Heated Jackets Safe?Can we trust them or not?
+Are heated jackets bad for your health?Can we trust them or not?

-Are heated jackets safe?
-The quick (and only) answer to this question is a resounding yes.
-Heated clothing, including jackets that have heating elements inside them, will not cause an electric shock or burn your skin.
+Heated Jackets are not bad for your health.
+It’s not cancerous, as the far-infrared heat radiation released by the heated apparel is not harmful and is good for blood circulation.
+And as long as you buy them from reliable manufacturers and follow the instructions, they are entirely safe to use.
+Heated clothing, including jackets with heating elements, will not cause an electric shock or burn your skin.
 As long as you buy your heated jackets from reputable manufacturers, they are entirely safe to wear.
-However, you should always notice, it’s not possible to wash the battery or keep batteries in high temperatures.
-Follow the instructions of your heated jacket and enjoy your journey with it!
+However, you should always notice it’s not possible to wash the battery or keep batteries in high temperatures.
+Follow the instructions for your heated jacket and enjoy your journey with it!